 Our integration services consist of depositing our MST film on semiconductor wafers, delivering such wafers to customers to finalize building devices, and performing tests for customers evaluating MST.
 The integration license agreements we have entered into to date grant the licensees the right to build products that integrate our MST technology deposited by us onto their semiconductor wafers, but these agreements do not grant the licensees the rights to manufacture on their site or to sell products incorporating MST.
 Our first JDA included the grant of a manufacturing license to our customer and we were paid for such license upon delivery of our IP transfer package which enabled our customer to install MST in a tool in their facility and to use it to manufacture wafers for internal use.
 This JDA also contained targeted technical specifications that, if met, would result in payment of a success fee to us.
 Those technical objectives were met and we have collected the success fee.
-Our license agreement with ST, which we executed in April 2023, was our first full commercial license agreement and provided for grants of a manufacturing license enabling ST to install MST in a tool in their fab and to manufacture wafers for internal development use only as well as a distribution license granted upon completion of process qualification.
-The ST license agreement provides for payments of license fees, payable upon reaching milestones for MST installation and acceptance, in the case of the manufacturing license, and upon reaching process qualification milestones.
-After process qualification is complete and associated payments are made, ST will be required to pay royalties for all products they sell that utilize MST.
+Our license agreement with ST, which we executed in April 2023, was our first full commercial license agreement and provided for grants of a manufacturing license granted upon completion of process qualification.
+The ST license agreement provides for payments of license fees, payable upon reaching milestones for MST installation and acceptance, in the case of the manufacturing license, and upon reaching process qualification is complete and associated payments are made, ST will be required to pay royalties for all products they sell that utilize MST.

 For recognizing integration service revenue from integration license agreements, we assess (i) whether the license grant is distinct from or combined with the transfer of goods or services and (ii) whether the license is a right to access intellectual property or a right to use the intellectual property.
 For licenses that are not distinct, but combined with other goods or services, the revenue is recognized at a point in time or over time as the obligations to perform the combined services and/or deliver the combined goods are satisfied.
 Integration license agreements contain a technology grant as well as a performance obligation to deliver wafers with our technology deposited on them.
 We have historically determined the grant of rights in these integration license agreements is not distinct from the integration service.
 Accordingly, revenue from integration license agreements is recognized as the service is provided to the customer.
-For manufacturing licenses, revenue is recognized at the point in time when we deliver our MST recipe as the license to manufacturing license grants include a customer acceptance requirement, revenue is recognized over time.
+For manufacturing licenses, revenue is recognized at the point in time when we deliver our MST recipe as the license to manufacture using MST technology is a right to use the Company's technology and not a right to access the technology over time.
+However, in cases where our manufacturing license grants include a customer acceptance requirement, revenue is recognized over time.